 Our view

 Have you always had Canada on your cycling bucket list?
-This vast destination boasts some truly spectacular scenery.
+This vast destination boasts some truly wonderful scenery.
 It really is a nature lovers paradise!

 But did you know that Canada’s cities are increasingly seeing improvements made to their cycling infrastructure?
-Many major cities now have a good network of cycling paths and bike hire available, making them more accessible than ever before.
+Many major cities now have a good network of cycling paths and bike hire available, making them easier to get to than ever before.

 Where to go